Tom Poitras

-Tom Poitras is an American soccer coach and is currently the head men's soccer coach at Northern Kentucky University, a position he's held since 2022.
+Tom Poitras is an American soccer coach.
+He is formerly the head men's soccer coach at Northern Kentucky University, a position he held from 2022 to 2025.

 Playing career

 Poitras played collegiate soccer at Southern Connecticut State University.
 During the 1987 season he was part of the division II national championship team.

 Coaching career

 New Haven

 From 1994 to 1997, he coached at the University of New Haven where he compiled a 38–32–5 record.

 Southern New Hampshire

 From 1998 to 2003, he served as the head men's soccer coach at Southern New Hampshire University where he posted an 81–25–16 record.
 His team advanced to four NCAA tournaments, and compiled five 10 win seasons.

 UW Green Bay

 His 2009 squad went 14–3–3, and reached the NCAA tournament for the first time in 26 years.
 During the season, UW-Green Bay had victories against Wisconsin, DePaul, and Butler.
 The team finished undefeated at home with a 7–0–1 record for the first time in 26 years, and a second place overall finish in the Horizon League.
 In 2007, his team beat NCAA runner-up Ohio State University in a major upset.